- Coloured pens or pencils

 Before you begin

-- It’s a good idea to try The marshmallow experiment to give everyone the chance to explore how saving makes them feel.
+- It’s a good idea to try our activity Learning about delayed gratification before running this activity.
+This gives everyone the chance to explore how saving makes them feel.

-- Decide on what materials you can have everyone make their banks out of.
+- Think about what materials to use for everyone to make their banks out of.

-- The person leading the activity should remind everyone about The marshmallow experiment.
+- Gather everyone together and remind everyone about Learning about delayed gratification.
 What did they do?
 How did it make people feel?

 - Everyone should think about other things they might save.
-When might they collect something and keep it safe so they can use it for something later on?
+When might they collect something and keep it safe, so they can use it for something later on?
+This isn’t just about money in a bank account or piggy bank.
+People could think about cards that they save to play games with, points in video games they save to buy something bigger, or even plants they look after so they grow bigger and stronger.

 - Everyone should decide on an aim for their bank.
-Do they want to reach a particular goal (for example, a number of items or a full book of drawings), or do they want to form a habit (for example, add something to the collection every day for a month)?
+Do they want to reach a particular goal, such as a number of items, or do they want to form a habit, such as add something to the collection every day for a month?

-- Everyone should decide on what their reward will be when they reach their aim.
-Maybe they’ll bring their crafts in to show everyone or turn their leaves into a picture.
+- Everyone should decide on what their reward will be when they reach their aim, such as saving up to buy something or completing a collection.

 - Everyone should decide how they’ll keep the thing they’re saving safe.
 They might need to keep other people (or themselves!) from getting into it.
 Where will they keep it?
 Will they keep it closed until the end?